GRADUATE SCHOOL: Frequently Asked questions

 If a graduate student has completed all academic requirements and is awaiting the formal awarding of a degree, the University Registrar, upon that student's submission of a Degree Verification request form, will issue a letter certifying his or her status.
 Such letters are normally accepted by employers or boards of education for salary increment purposes and by other universities as certification that the degree has been earned.

 All students have a legitimate right to seek redress when they consider their final grade in a course to be unreasonable, unjust or capricious.
 However, a grade appeal must be initiated within two terms of the receipt of the grade in question.
-For more information concerning the grade appeal process, see the Graduate Grade Appeal information page here.
+For more information concerning the grade appeal process, see the Graduate Grade Appeal information.

 Some students seek to complete a graduate degree in order to change career fields.
-The Career Development Center (B 119) assists students in exploring and developing career choices and to prepare for the job search.
+Career Services (located in B-119) assists students in exploring and developing career choices and to prepare for the job search.
 The Career Development Center offers assistance with resume preparation as well as a computerized Resume Expert system.
 Other services include employer outreach and contacts, individual job search counseling and a career resources library.

 Graduate School: What You Should Know